quicwg/base-drafts/draft-ietf-quic-transport.md

 transmitted by the sender in the same packet number space of the packet that the ACK was received in.

-A client MUST NOT acknowledge Retry packets.
-Retry packets include the packet number from the Initial packet it responds to.
-Version Negotiation packets cannot be acknowledged because they do not contain a packet number.
+Version Negotiation and Retry packets cannot be acknowledged because they do not contain a packet number.
 Rather than relying on ACK frames, these packets are implicitly acknowledged by the next Initial packet sent by the client.

 An ACK frame is shown below.